|A great advantage of a spring fish scale is not having to rely on batteries for power.|

 The new breed of weigh scales have advanced in leaps and bounds, now offering the user a quick and easy weight of that trophy catch.
 Best of all they are accurate, and as much as it can hurt our pride when the reading is low, they can help put the "truth" back into fishing again.

-Anglers have two choices when it comes to scales — spring or digital.
-Both have their merits, and of course disadvantages, and deciding which one is right can often be made by factoring in fishing style, size of specie, cost, and ease of use.
+Anglers have two choices when it comes to scales — spring also known as a hanging scale or a digital fish scale.
+Both have their merits, and of course disadvantages, and deciding which one is right can often be made by factoring in your fishing style, size of specie, cost, and ease of use.

 For those looking for a ballpark weight, spring scales will certainly do the job.
 The lower-end models may not be as accurate as those in a higher price range, but they do provide a quick and easy readout for those that aren't quite as occupied with ounces or tenth's of a pound.

 Another advantage of a spring scale is not having to rely on batteries for power.
 They will work whenever you need them, as the power to run them is derived from the basic laws of physics.